 Author Q&A with James Hudson

 James Hudson is a writer living in Dublin, Ireland.
 His essay Wanna See My Party Trick? *Stops Taking T* appears in Monstrous Regiment Publishing’s anthology So Hormonal and he is a librarian at the Small Trans Library Dublin, working to improve the accessibility of queer literature to trans people in Ireland.
-As part of our LGBTQ+ publishing project, The Rainbow Library, James will work with illustrator Jamie Beard to facilitate six creative writing workshops with young LGBTQ+ people based in Ireland.
-The results of these will be published by Pop Up Projects.
+As part of our LGBTQ+ publishing project, The Rainbow Library, James worked with illustrator Jamie Beard to facilitate six creative writing workshops with young LGBTQ+ people based in Ireland.

 How and when did you first realise that you wanted to be an author?